-In this week’s In-Ear Insights, Katie and Chris walk through exactly how Google Analytics processes UTM codes, why they’re so important, why Google sometimes gets attribution wrong, and in what order codes are processed – especially when Google Ads is in the mix.
+In this week’s In-Ear Insights, Katie and Chris walk through the Google Analytics UTM tracking order of operations.
+You’ll learn exactly how Google Analytics processes UTM codes, why they’re so important, why Google sometimes gets attribution wrong, and in what order codes are processed – especially when Google Ads is in the mix.
 If you’ve ever been curious why Google Analytics does the things it does, this is the episode to watch.

 Subscribe To This Show!